Bill number does not exist. Enter a vaild keyword.

 (1) find the request to be inconsistent with the best interests of public safety and take no further action; or

-(1) the parolee agree to placement for a definite or indefinite period of time in a hospital or hospice or other housing accommodation suitable to the parolee’s medical condition, including the family home of the parolee, as specified by the Commission or the supervising agent; and
+(1) the parolee agree to placement for a definite or indefinite period of time under the care of a medical provider and in a housing accommodation suitable to the parolee’s medical condition, including the family home of the parolee, as specified by the Commission or the supervising agent; and

 (2) the parolee forward authentic copies of applicable medical records to indicate that the particular medical condition giving rise to the release continues to exist.

-(h) (1) Subject to paragraph (2) of this subsection, provisions of law relating to victim notification and opportunity to be heard shall apply to proceedings relating to medical parole.
+(2) Subject to paragraph (3) of this subsection, provisions of law relating to victim notification and opportunity to be heard shall apply to proceedings relating to medical parole.

-(j) The Commission shall issue regulations to implement the provisions of this section.
+(k) The Commission shall adopt regulations to implement the provisions of this section.

 Click to return on the top page